LibreOffice/core/unoil/README.md

+# Java UNO IDL Code Generator

-As offuh but for Java UNO: Maps IDL into java classes definitions.
+Maps IDL into java classes definitions.
+This is for `offapi`, while `ridljar` is for `udkapi`.